solimodsthings/CoreMod/README.md

 [rpgtacgame.RPGTacMutatorLoader]
 MutatorsLoaded=CoreMod.CoreStart,MyCustomMod.MyCustomStart
 ```
+You can also subscribe to Core Mod in the Steam Workshop and use the HS Mod Loader now bundled with Himeko Sutori to enable it.
 CoreMod needs to be first in the list so it is loaded first.
-Also, there can be no spaces between items in the list as whitespaces are not trimmed.

 For a fuller example, check out the [More Classes Mod](https://github.com/solimodsthings/MoreClassesMod).